Where does a child learn what is in God’s Word?

 Because it was first to go on busy days, I realized that I was turning God (and a relationship with God) into “work”.
 Oh my goodness you guys, that was so convicting and really just shocking to realize!
 I was heartbroken at how much my children resisted studying with me and I don’t know what I could do.
 Realizing I was making it “work” opened my eyes.
 Thank you, Lord.

-Hopefully, if you’ve been running into the same struggles that I was, this will help your family.
+So hopefully, if you’ve been running into the same struggles that I was, this will help your family.
 I pray you will start to see a turnaround in your life and in your children’s lives.
 Being in the word is super important to the health and vitality of your family and home life.
 If there’s anything else I can do to help, don’t hesitate to ask!
-I’m going to link to a few of my favorite resources below for that I use with my boys.

 We use and love these studies: